 NEED HELP?
 1-800-273-8255 TXT "CTL" to 741741

-I have struggled with depression anxiety and suicidal thoughts since I was 12 years old
+I have struggled with depression, anxiety and suicidal thoughts since I was 12 years old

-I tried talking to friends and adult about my depression and anxiety, but I was always told that I was being pessimistic or that I was just complaining rather than fixing what I needed to.
+I tried talking to friends and adults about my depression and anxiety, but I was always told that I was being pessimistic or that I was just complaining rather than fixing what I needed to.

 After four years of losing family member and friends and young relationships I had enough.
 It only took one night where I felt alone and no one was there to set me off.
 I attempted suicide right before I finished the 11th grade.
 After my attempt I was admitted to a mental hospital under a 201.
 I spent 11 days there talking through my issues and meeting new people.